justaman045/portfolio/content/posts/Python-WhatsApp-Bot-Development.md

 ---
-title: Developing A Bot to Send Multiple Messages to a Single Person
+title: "Developing A Bot to Send Multiple Messages to a Single Person"
 publishedDate: "2016-03-08"
 lastUpdatedDate: "2016-03-08"
 tags:
   - markdown
   - code
   - features
+description: "Example of a markdown file with code blocks and syntax highlighting"
 status: published
-description: Example of a markdown file with code blocks and syntax highlighting
 ---

 # Developing A Bot to Send Multiple Messages to a Single Person